alxshelepenok/lumen/content/posts/fleek-leak-03.md

 These weeks we’ve been working on many SDK-related pieces.
 These two are the pieces we are finalizing to **prepare the SDK for browser support**.

-The first, is the update of the SDK’s structure to **allow for other methods of authentication** (like api keys or full-access tokens) in the future.
+The first, is the update of the SDK’s structure to allow for **other methods of authentication** (i.e. api keys) in the future.
 Today, the SDK supports the authentication flow we use for our CLI environment (personal access token), but to allow users to safely utilize and integrate it anywhere we need to expand the available options.

 The second is **the decoupling of certain** packages utilized on the SDK that were not compatible with a browser environment.
 We isolated said packages (mostly node-js oriented), refactored our IPFS service so that on browsers we don’t rely on incomplete packages, and bundled browser-compatible versions where needed.